solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Managed open source databases on Azure.md

 3. Need a way to efficiently ingest and process streaming data, while at the same time generating pre-aggregated data for our dashboards.

 4. During our stream processing, we sometimes encounter errors and have a difficult time recovering and continuing where we left off.
-We need a more resilient stream processing solution to reduce errors and prevent lost or duplicate data.
+We need a more resilient stream processing solution to reduce errors and prevent lost data.

 5. Would like a simple way to create powerful reports with a variety of visualizations.
 Ideally, this is something our analysts should be able to do against our live data sets.